-- Differentiated instruction is NOT the "Individualized Instruction" of the 1970's.
+- ➤ Differentiated instruction is NOT the "Individualized Instruction" of the 1970's.
 We had a totally different lesson plan for each of our 30+ students within the classroom and teachers quickly became exhausted.
 In order to provide different entry levels for every student, instruction was divided into skill fragments and learning became unrelated. - Differentiated instruction is NOT chaotic.
 Classroom management is essential.
-Student movement and talking should have a purpose. - Differentiated instruction is NOT just another way to homogeneously group students.
+Student movement and talking should have a purpose. - ➤ Differentiated instruction is NOT just another way to homogeneously group students.
 There should be many different group configurations over time.
 We will talk more about flexible grouping later today. - Differentiated instruction is NOT just "tailoring the same suit of clothes".
 We should not just give a struggling student easier problems or an advanced learner more challenging problems.
 Nor should we grade students differently based on perceived ability and effort.
-In other words, trying to stretch something too small or take-in something too large, we should get the right fit for the given time.
+In other words, trying to stretch something too small or take-in something too large, we should get the right fit for the given time. - Now that we understand what differentiation is NOT, we can move on to understanding what differentiation IS.